How to Set Email Send Limits

 To limit the number of emails per hour that an account’s domains can send, perform the following steps:

-2. Specify a value for the Hourly Email by Domain Relayed configuration setting.
+- Specify a value for the Hourly Email by Domain Relayed configuration setting.
+This value cannot be higher than the Max hourly emails per domain setting, but can be lower.

 This option sets the email limits for all of the subdomains, addon domains, and parked domains (aliases) for an account’s main domain.
 However, the system counts the mail for each domain, subdomain, addon domain, and parked domain separately.
 When you enter a new limit, the system only applies the new value to the main domain and any domains without individually-defined values.